How can you use Accelerated Individualized Mastery (AIM) for Addition and Subtraction to change an ineffective habit?

 • Do not overlook the value of building the word problems.
 A frequent question we are asked is “why are we doing word problems in Session B?”
 Sometimes, an older student will balk at what seems so simple.
 Walking through those word problems with the manipulatives is another foundation for changing a habit.
 Remember, we are seeking to undo what has clearly not worked in the past.

 • When you begin Session C for the first time, watch the Fading video again.
-It is essential that it be fresh in your minds.
+It is essential that it be fresh in your mind.
 Each step of this process is designed to change an ineffective habit.
 It takes time to make that change happen.

-• With each lesson refer back to page 14 and 15 of the instructions.
+• With each lesson refer back to pages 14 and 15 of the instructions.
 Paper clip it to the lesson you are working on so that you will remember the content of each session; all four sessions are interconnected and need to be part of your routine.

 • When you reach session D for the first time, make sure you rewatch the Mastery video.
 When you go through the fact check cards, sort them into two piles – only Build, Write, Say the fact check cards for which you did not cross off a star.
 Do it one time, and be done for that session.